Common College Issues And What Parents Can Do To Help

 Suicide Warning Signs

-To help you develop some of the knowledge and skills you'll need to help suicidal students, let's begin by reviewing twelve warning signs that might tip you off that a student is thinking about taking his or her own life.
+To help us develop some of the knowledge and skills we'll need to help students thinking of suicide, let's begin by reviewing twelve warning signs that might tip us off that a student is thinking about taking his or her own life.
 For many individuals that are contemplating suicide, there may be signs.
 This list is not exhaustive and the presence of one or two of these does not mean that someone is definitely contemplating suicide.
 It does mean that we need to talk with them and show that we CARE.

-- Talking about committing suicide.
+- Talking about or making references to suicide.
 Some statements may be direct and declarative (e.g., "I'm going to kill myself"), while others may be more vague (e.g., "I don't know how much longer I can take this," "It won't matter soon," "Everyone would be better off without me").
 All such statements must be taken seriously.

 - History of past suicide threats or attempts.
 All studies agree that one of the warning signs for death by suicide is a past suicide attempt and that the more serious and lethal the past attempt, the more serious the current risk.

-- Developing a plan and/or obtaining the means (e.g., buying a firearm, collecting pills) to commit suicide.
-A student who has developed a plan to commit suicide or collected the items necessary to carry out a plan should be considered at heightened risk for suicide.
+- Developing a plan and/or obtaining the means (e.g., buying a firearm, collecting pills) to complete suicide.
+A student who has developed a plan to complete suicide or collected the items necessary to carry out a plan should be considered at heightened risk for suicide.

 - Recent significant failures, rejections, or losses (e.g., ending of a relationship, family problems, death of an important person, financial problems, some traumatic event).
 The impending or actual loss of a romantic relationship seems to be particularly traumatic for many students, with feelings of being overwhelmed and distraught increasing the risk that students may act impulsively to end their emotional pain.